 Little trick #11: Give a gift

-Another pleasure you can offer customers is to give them a little gift.
+Another way you can please your customers is to give them a little gift.
 Surprise customers with a gift card or send them a token of appreciation in the mail.
-It doesn’t have to be much. $15 to spend at Amazon or a free book you think they’d enjoy always brings a smile.
-You could also offer them a discount on their next purchase or toss in a little extra on their order, or maybe even give them a coupon code to a product or service unrelated to your business that you know they might find useful.
+It doesn’t have to be much.
+Fifteen dollars to spend at Amazon or a free book you think they’d enjoy always brings a smile.
+You could also offer them a discount on their next purchase, toss in a little extra on their order, or maybe even give them a coupon code to a product or service unrelated to your business that you know they might find useful.